nanoman689/interview_questions/README.md

 provide a huge collection to hand CCS features so you don't have to deal with vendor prefixes or CSS hacks.

 ### How would you implement a web design comp that uses non-standard fonts?

--Use @font-face to render a font (uses src for hard resources)
+- Use @font-face to render a font (uses src for hard resources)

--Can just link to a webfont as a stylesheet, use @import, or javascript
+- Can just link to a webfont as a stylesheet, use @import, or javascript

 ### Explain how a browser determines what elements match a CSS selector.
 They're actually read by the browser engines from right to left.
 So they find the children first and then check their parents to see if they match the rest of the parts of the rule.